ipfs/ipfs-docs/docs/how-to/browser-tools-frameworks.md

 ## With a `<script>` tag

-A [minimal example](https://github.com/ipfs/js-ipfs/blob/master/examples/browser-script-tag) of how to use IPFS in your in-browser JavaScript code with just a `<script>` tag.
+[Minimal example](https://github.com/ipfs/js-ipfs/blob/master/examples/browser-script-tag) of how to use IPFS in your in-browser JavaScript code with just a `<script>` tag.

 ## Electron

-A [minimal example](https://github.com/ipfs/js-ipfs/blob/master/examples/run-in-electron) of how to use js-ipfs in your Electron app.
+[Minimal example](https://github.com/ipfs/js-ipfs/blob/master/examples/run-in-electron) of how to use js-ipfs in your Electron app.